 Planning your wedding may be the biggest event you’ll ever organize in your life, and mere thinking of that can be scary.
 Between doing the many different activities in your wedding to-do list, checking out vendors and inspecting venues for the suitability, even the most organized and calmest brides are bound to feel nervous and under pressure.
-We’ve got great tips below to keep you calmer and banish stress.
+I’ve got great practical tips below to get you calmer and banish stress.

 PART A: 18 Tips for Keeping Calm When Planning a Wedding

 #1.
 A To-Do List or Checklist will keep you organized

 The main cause of panic and anxiety during wedding planning comes from overwhelming with the idea that there are so many things that need to be done.
 Who wouldn’t get anxiety from seeing piles of things-to-do staring you in the face?
 You are not sure where to begin.
 Mere thinking of the wedding would trigger panic and anxiety.

 To prevent overwhelm, use a wedding to-do list or checklist.
 Do not start planning without having a wedding checklist.
 If you already started without it, it’s not too late to make one or use our ready-made wedding checklist.
 You can quickly cross off any task you accomplished so that you can easily see that you’re making headway.
 The sense of seeing (not imagining) your accomplishments eases some stress and anxiety.
 You can print out a wedding checklist to keep handy and also take a snapshot of some parts of the list on your phone.

 - Checklist for Trad and White Wedding on Same Day

 #2.
 Keep your wedding to-do list minimal, as even looking a long list of undone things can trigger anxiety.
 Not everyone likes too many details or a very long to-do list.
 Don’t allow your checklist to overwhelm you, or don’t use a checklist that will scare you.
 Especially of you’re planning a wedding on short notice, keep your to-do list slimmer and simpler.